markwatsonatx/markwatsonatx.github.io/_posts/2016-08-04-serverless-guiless-openwhisk.markdown

 title:  "Jess: A Serverless and GUI-less App"
 date:   2016-08-04 09:00:00 -0500
 categories: [tutorial, openwhisk, serverless]
 caption: Jess is a Serverless and GUI-less app that tracks your budget.
 "A Jess is a person who is generous, talented and kindly.
-The name itself means "wealthy", and this is true, as a jess will always be rich in spirit and personality.
+The name itself means 'wealthy', and this is true, as a jess will always be rich in spirit and personality.
 Also used by some kids to mean 'awesome'." -Urban Dictionary
 super: unofficial
 ---